cloudmesh/classes/docs/source/i523/2017/project.rst

 Data:
     If the data is small it can be added into a data directory in github.
 If you have larger data, it should be downloaded from the internet.
-IT is in your responsibility to develop a download progra,
+IT is in your responsibility to develop a download program,

 Project Report:
     A report must be produced while using the format discussed in the